nmhall/internal-lab/README.md

 structures, you implement a new control-flow structure by using pre-existing control-flow structures.

 A more detailed description is below.
-Here are a few notes about this lab:
+Here are a few notes about the control- flow structures:

-  - You **may not use any Scala libraries** to implement you control-flow structures.
-In other words, neither `import` nor `extends` should appear in your code (except for `extends App`).
+  - To maximize the fun, you **should not use any Scala libraries** to implement your control-flow structures.
+In other words, to do this lab, you won't need `import` or `extends` (except for `extends App`).
-  - Resist the temptation to look for an answer online or in a book.
-The main benefit of this lab is to start developing the thinking process that you use to turn syntax into an implementation as an internal DSL.
+  - Some of the puzzles may be tricky at first.
+Keep at it, and talk to other people about your ideas.
+Above all, resist the temptation to look for an answer online or in a book.
+The main benefit of this lab is to start developing the thinking process that you'll use to implement internal DSLs.
+  - The control-flow structures that you're asked to implement are very un-Scala-y!
+Their behavior essentially relies on mutable variables, which we try to avoid in traditional Scala.
+But, of course, this is not traditional Scala.
+This is subversive Scala :).

+Here are a few notes about the files for this lab:

   - You should follow the standard assignment workflow for the lab, so that you can issue a pull request to show off your work.
   - The files are set up for you to run `sbt eclipse`, so you can work in